JanWillemBrands/ApusApus/README.md

     let spaces: Regex = ' +'
     let sentence: Pattern = { "Mary" spaces "has" spaces "a" spaces "little" spaces "lamb." }

-but we usualy care more about the words than the spaces between them, so let's make the spaces transparent.
+but we usually care more about the words than the spaces between them, so let's make the spaces transparent.

     let spaces = ' +'
     let sentence: Pattern = { "Mary" "has" "a" "little" "lamb." }.skip(spaces)

-To capture that Mary's brother John also has a litte lamb, we can write:
+Mary's brother John also has a litte lamb:

     let spaces = ' +'
     let person: Pattern = Alternatives { "Mary" "John" }
     let sentence = { person "has" "a" "little" "lamb." }.skip(spaces)

-Let's generalize and throw in some nested comments :)
+10 minutes later:

     let spaces   = ' +'
     let comment  = { "/*" '.*' OneOrZero { comment } '.*' "*/" }